 And then reality hit…again.

 I was late getting home from work and discovered the chicken I had taken out of the freezer was bad.
 We get “dated meat” from a pastor in town who picks it up from a local grocery store.
 I try not to think about this most of the time.
 Without this donation, we would not have meat and I truly appreciate it, but I try to be choosy because sometimes it is more “dated” than even my lowered standards can swallow.
-This was one of those times and I ended up throwing it out.
+This was one of those times, and I ended up throwing it out.

 Back home, I was almost ready to go to the college prep seminar when I stopped to give last minute instructions to Troy and the boys on what to do while I was gone and to quickly help George with his homework.

 Noah, as usual, had put off his homework (after telling me it was done and turning on a movie-grrr….!).
 He also had a difficult assignment and needed help.
+I would find more of what caused Noah’s meltdown Friday.

 Kaleb saw that I was getting ready to go out and threw himself to the ground sobbing uncontrollably.
 He has begun to cling to me when I have to leave him.
 It’s the worst when I have to give him to his father.
 He wraps his little arms around my neck and says, “No Mommy.
 Home.”
 I have to tell him I can’t take him home with me and that he is going to have a wonderful time with his father in a cheery voice when all I want to do is hold him and make his little world okay.